mahoney1/docs/commercialpaper-query-tutorial.md

 1. We now need to add some changes to the `package.json` file - ie add a dependency name, and change the version in preparation for the contract upgrade.
 Click on the `package.json` file in Explorer, and:

   - change the `version` to "0.0.2"
-  - add the following line immediately under the "dependencies" section:     `"crypto-hashing": "^1.0.0",`    (including the 'comma')
   - hit CONTROL and S to save it.

 2. Click on the Source Control sidebar icon and click the `tick` icon to commit, with a message of 'adding queries' and hit ENTER.